amp5/QMSS_G5069_Data_Challenges/Assignment_2.md

   - **one paragraph that reflects all nuance in your insight**
   - **make sure to also include your code**

 **Conditional Hypothesis 1:** That there is a meaningful relationship between the number of civilian dead and the types of weapons seized as well as the group of armed forces or government entities.
-Furthermore, this relationship between the number of civilian wounded on the amount og civilian dead if the number of long guns seized were varied.
+Furthermore, this relationship between the number of civilian wounded on the amount of civilian dead if the number of long guns seized were varied.

 This hypothesis is coming from the first model above that long guns seized and the federal police have a meaningful relationship with the total number of people dead.
 I'm interested in seeing if this is the same for the amount of civilians dead and whether or not further research is warranted on the federal police tactics.